Residency and hunting credentials prove you're qualified to hunt in British Columbia. They're displayed on your Fish & Wildlife ID (FWID) profile.

 You'll be required to provide supporting documentation, as outlined in the following section.

-Supporting documentation accepted as proof of B.C. residency include the following, with an issue date being at least six months prior to the date of the application:
+Supporting documentation accepted as proof of B.C. residency include the following, with an issue date being at least six months prior to the date of the application.
+Please note if you are renewing your B.C. residency credential then your documentation must be valid with no restriction on the issue date:

 - B.C.
 Driver's Licence